 Apparently, Atticus had knocked over the lamp that was on a console table directly behind the couch.
 When he knocked it over, the shade came off and the bulb landed on the cushion.
 By the time we came home, the bulb had burned through the fabric and was working its way through the pillow cover to the cushion stuffing below.

 Had we not come home when we did, who knows what kind of destruction we could have encountered.
-The moral of the story is that no matter how unlikely an accident seems, they’re called ‘accidents’ for precisely that reason – you can’t anticipate how or when it will occur – and there’s no need to take unnecessary risks when fire is a possibility (no matter how remote that possibility seems).
+The moral of the story is that no matter how unlikely an accident seems, they’re called ‘accidents’ for precisely that reason.
+You can’t anticipate how or when it will occur.
+There’s no need to take unnecessary risks when fire is a possibility (no matter how remote that possibility seems).
 Also, don’t leave lights on and candles burning when you exit a room!